F. L. Lucas: Reputation

 "The literary world has passed on," wrote L. P. Wilkinson, "but that does not mean that what supervened was better; and just because of his uncompromising brilliance the whirligig of time may bring in his criticism again.
 His Style (1955) has a permanent value in any case, unaffected by trends."
-His two earliest books, Seneca and Elizabethan Tragedy (1922) (his Fellowship dissertation) and Euripides and His Influence (1923), not yet superseded in similar concise form, continue to be reprinted.
+His two earliest books, Seneca and Elizabethan Tragedy (1922) – his Fellowship dissertation, dedicated to his mother, Ada Ruth Blackmur (1865–1948), who at his request had taught him to read by four – and Euripides and His Influence (1923), neither superseded in similar concise form, continue to be reprinted.
 The editors of the new Cambridge Webster (1995–2007) praise "his customary accuracy and astuteness" in matters of dating, authorship, and textual scholarship.
 "With its voluminous and marvellously wide-ranging notes," writes D. C. Gunby, "Lucas's four-volume, old-spelling edition remains essential reading for those who love scholarship and, more, love the plays of John Webster".